 - Are they having problems accessing items in the kitchen?
 If so, check out our tips on how to make the kitchen more senior friendly.

-If you notice a decline in your parent’s hygiene – muster up the courage to speak with them and try to find out what the problem is.
+If you notice that your parent is not meeting their daily personal care needs such as personal hygiene, muster up the courage to speak with them and try to find out what the problem is.

 If it’s a physical problem that is keeping them from caring for themselves, there may be some tools that you can purchase and/or install to help them.